-Feeling sad, low, down or lonely can be difficult feelings to bear.
-These feelings are uncomfortable, even painful at times.
-However they are important feelings to have from time to time and inform us when difficult things are happening in our lives.
-These feelings in themselves don’t mean there’s anything wrong with you.
+Feeling sad, unhappy or lonely can be difficult.
+However they are natural feelings to have from time to time when difficult things are happening in our lives.
+Feeling like this doesn’t necessarily mean there’s anything wrong with you.

 So how do you know when you have depression?

 Depression is a condition which develops over time and happens when the sad, difficult feelings just won’t go away and start to have an impact on everyday life.
-Depression can affect us in lots of different ways and might have an impact on how you feel, think or behave.
+Depression can affect us in lots of different ways:

 - down and tearful all the time

 - bad about yourself, guilty or worthless

 - numb or empty